alexanno/breezy/README.md

 	- Wake lock to keep the screen on during use
 - **Offline Support:**
 	- Fully functional as a PWA (installable, works offline)
+- **Install-Ready:**
+	- Proper manifest + icons for Android "Add to Home Screen" and standalone launch
 - **Privacy-Friendly:**
 	- No accounts, no tracking, all data stays on your device